EhtashamBillah/Acute-Lymphoblastic-Leukemia-cell-classification-using-Bayesian-Convolutional-Neural-Networks/README.md

 ## 2. Files:

-a) Model_combined.R file contains all trained models in six different network structures.The network structures we experiemnted with are 3 Convolutional Layers + 4 Hidden Layers, 3 Convolutional Layers + 5 Hidden Layers, 4 Convolutional Layers + 4 Hidden Layers, 4 Convolutional Layers + 5 Hidden Layers, 5 Convolutional Layers + 1 Hidden Layers, 5 Convolutional Layers + 2 Hidden Layers
+a) Model_combined.R file contains all trained models in six different network structures.The network structures we experimented with are 3 Convolutional Layers + 4 Hidden Layers, 3 Convolutional Layers + 5 Hidden Layers, 4 Convolutional Layers + 4 Hidden Layers, 4 Convolutional Layers + 5 Hidden Layers, 5 Convolutional Layers + 1 Hidden Layers, 5 Convolutional Layers + 2 Hidden Layers.

 b) Visualization_combined.R contains the visualization of error produced by models during test time, predictive uncertainty  and checking for overfittingness of the models of six network structures.